LeastAuthority/openitp-good-packaging-proposal/openitp-report.rst

 How can the user who receives a binary package know whether that package was built from the source that the auditor examined?

-The “verifiable build” approach attempts to answer that question by having the security auditor perform the “source code ➾ binary package” on their own trusted system, and then taking a fingerprint (secure hash) of the resulting binary package::
+The “repeatable build” approach attempts to answer that question by having the security auditor perform the “source code ➾ binary package” on their own trusted system, and then taking a fingerprint (secure hash) of the resulting binary package::